-...10 credits at Level 1 or higher in Mathematics or Pangarau and
+...10 credits at Level 1 or higher

 ...10 credits at Level 2 or higher in English OR Te Reo Maori.
 5 credits must be in Reading and 5 credits in Writing.
 These will be selected from a schedule of approved achievement standards and unit standards as outlined in page 6.
 Approved standards will be offered in our Level 2 & 3 English OR (not both) Te Reo Maori programmes.